May 29th 2019

 “Exercising while pregnant helps women to maintain fitness, improves their mood, prevents illness and can also help them to prepare for labour.
 Caution must be exercised though because it can also cause harm.”

-How soon can a woman begin to exercise again after giving birth?
+How soon can a woman exercise again after giving birth?

 “Again this will differ for each individual and depends on the nature of the labour and how well the woman recovers.
 The time following a birth is when the woman’s physical and emotional health is extremely vulnerable.
 It is vital that she takes proper time to recover and rest and establishes a routine with her new baby.
 This is the priority and not ‘getting back in shape’ as quickly as possible.